Skip to content

 Stay the night in our cabins at Hard Bargain Farm!

-The overnight program is designed for students grades 3-8 and consists of two days of age-appropriate activities, which typically run from 10 AM to 8 PM (Day 1) and 8 AM to 12 PM (Day 2).
+The overnight program is designed for students grades 4-12 and consists of two to four days of age-appropriate activities, which typically run from 9 or 10 AM to 8 PM (Days 1 to 3) and 8 AM to 12 PM (Day of Departure).

-Day 1 of the curriculum is similar to the day program which focuses on habitats, ecosystems, watersheds, human impact on the environment and what we can all do to help.
-Curriculum can be adjusted for the age and interests of the group.
+Days 1 to 3 focus on habitats, ecosystems, watersheds, human impact on the environment, and what we can all do to help.
+Curriculum and activities can be adjusted for the age and interests of the group.
 Of course, this includes meeting our farm animals!
-Then enjoy a wagon ride to the Potomac River, dinner and a campfire with s’mores under the stars. (weather permitting).
+Other activities can include service learning, kayaking, orienteering, team building games, and more.
+Then enjoy a wagon ride to the Potomac River, dinner, and a campfire with s’mores under the stars (weather permitting).
+Other evening activities may include a night hike or games exploring the dark with one of our talented educators.

-Day 2 of the program begins at 8 AM in the barnyard to help with chores or milk our cow.
-Build student confidence and team skills in our Challenge Course and then head out to explore the garden and learn about native plants.
+The last day of the program begins at 8 AM in the barnyard to help with chores or milk our cow.
+Build student confidence and team skills in our Challenge Course or learn about historical tools, and then head out to explore the garden and learn about native plants and where our food comes from.
 Students will participate in an interactive learning activity, Who Polluted the Potomac? that reveals students’ connection to the environment of the Potomac River and how we can all help protect our environment.

 Bridging the Watershed